Vijayshrithere/py_beggie_projects/README.md

 Hi people !
 I hope you all are doing well

-This is a project made by Vijayshri there as beginner programmer.
+This is a project made by Vijayshri there as a beginner programmer.